sid-1998/booknotes/system-design/system-design-interview/E-commerce scenarios/flash-sale-meesho.md

 }
 ```
 Cons:
-- very update/delete is costly, as ES rebuilds the index on every update/delete.
+- every update/delete is costly, as ES rebuilds the index on every update/delete.

 **Mongo**